Table of Contents

 The money that you have sent will be stolen and you will never get the transport documentation for the job that you have paid for.
-Your bank will tell you that the check was cashed but they will not be able to see where the money has been deposited.
+Your bank will tell you that the check was cashed but they will need help to see where the money has been deposited.

 4. Fake Seller

 This scam happens when the scammer poses as someone who sells cars.
-They will offer to sell you a car for a reasonable price. then they will insist that you pay them to ship the car.
-You will not be allowed to pick up the car that you have paid for without paying for the shipping in advance and directly to the car salesperson.
+They will offer to sell you a car for a reasonable price. then they will insist that you pay them to ship the vehicle.
+You will only be allowed to pick up the car you paid for if you pay for the shipping in advance and directly to the car salesperson.

 The seller will then let you know that the car is being held by some kind of shipping agent.
 They will sometimes show you proof that the shipping agent has the car in hand, which will usually be information on a site that they manage.
 They will then promise to hold the money that you have given them for shipping it in escrow.
 You will of course never see your money again and you will never get the car that you were trying to buy either.

 Now that you know the four most common kinds of scams that you might encounter, you are probably wondering how you can avoid them.
 This is where our list of tips will help to get savvy about how to identify these scams with ease.
 They all have their own unique tells that make it clear that they are scams.
 You just have to know what to look for.

 Avoid Auto Transport Scams Tip #1: Check the URL